Frankblation/atlas-smiling-school/README.md

+# atlas-smiling-school
-# atlas-smiling-# Welcome to Your Website
+# Welcome to Your Website

-This repository contains a basic website template built with Bootstrap 5.1.0.
+This repository contains a website template built with Bootstrap 5.1.0.

 ## Features